iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h3 name='tpr'>4.
 Recall | True Positive Rate (TPR) | Sensitivity</h3>

+- Out of all actual positive cases, how many did the model find?
+Did the model miss any?
 - The ratio of **true positive predictions** (TPs) to the **total actual positives**.
 - Measures the **correctly identified positive cases** (TPs) from all the **actual positive cases**.
 - Recall is a crucial metric when minimizing **False Negatives (FN)** is a priority. (e.g. Medical Diagnosis, Corona, Fraud Detection)
 - **FN:** The number of instances that were incorrectly classified as negative.

 Example: Medical Diagnosis
-1. Precision: A FP (Incorrectly diagnosing a healthy person can lead to unnecessary treatment)
+1. Precision: FP (Incorrectly diagnosing a healthy person can lead to unnecessary treatment)
-2. Recall: A FN (Incorrectly diagnosing a sick person as healthy can lead to delayed treatment)
+2. Recall: FN (Incorrectly diagnosing a sick person as healthy can lead to delayed treatment)

 Example: Fraud Detection
-1. Precision: A FP (Flagging a legitimate transaction as fraudelent can damage customer relationships)
+1. Precision: FP (Flagging a genuine transaction as fraudelent can damage customer relationships)
-2. Recall: A FN (Failing to detect fraudelent claims can result in significant financial losses)
+2. Recall: FN (Failing to detect fraudelent claims can result in significant financial losses)

 ![Recall](Image/Recall.png)